vseventer/hexo-imagemin/README.md

 - **pngquant** - Enable [imagemin-pngquant](https://github.com/imagemin/imagemin-pngquant) plugin.
 Defaults to `false`.
 - **progressive** - Lossless conversion to progressive.
 Defaults to `false`.

+## Debugging
+Launch the node process like `DEBUG=hexo:imagemin hexo ...` to inspect debug messages.

 ## Changelog
 See the [Changelog](./CHANGELOG.md) for a list of changes.